ngshaohui/pyclara/[WIP] version_control.md

 However if we wish to work on a project on another machine, we will need to store it somewhere remotely first.

-A gist of how `git` works for remote storage is:
+The gist of how `git` works for remote storage is:

 1. Set a remote location where the data should be stored
 2. Upload the project's data to the remote location